 A box spring provides a breeding ground for dust mites and bed bugs.
 Since we don’t (and can’t) often clean under the bed, dust mites and bed bugs can go wild.

-A cleaner area under the bed will result in a dramatic drop in dust mites.
-If you combine that with a mattress protector, you’ll significantly minimize any bed bug issue that you might have.
+A cleaner area under the bed, of course, will result in a dramatic drop in dust mites.
+If you combine that with a mattress protector, you’ll significantly minimize any bed bug issues that you might have.

 Sleeker, more modern appearance